 For one third of those people, the severe joint pain can greatly decrease the ability to move freely.
 If you are one of these people, there are ways to manage the pain in your aching joints.

-Can your diet help?
+Can your diet help you move?